xinge008/Cylinder3D/README.md

 ## Reference

-If you find our work useful in your research, please consider citing our [paper](https://arxiv.org/pdf/2011.10033):
+If you find this work useful in your research, please consider citing the [paper](https://arxiv.org/pdf/2011.10033):
 ```
 @article{zhu2020cylindrical,
   title={Cylindrical and Asymmetrical 3D Convolution Networks for LiDAR Segmentation},